 Marel's Diversity and Inclusion policy, accessible on marel.com, guides and ensures commitment to fostering, cultivating and preserving a culture of diversity and inclusion within the company.
-The policy applies to all employees and governance bodies, including the Board of Directors, its sub-committees and the Executive Team.
+The policy applies to all employees and governance bodies, including the Board of Directors, its sub-committees and the Executive Board.
+Training on Diversity and Inclusion has been offered to all Marel employees worldwide in 2022, with around 52% participation from the global workforce at year end.